Plan Your Visit

 There is not much you have to do to prepare for your fossil hunting expedition to the Florissant Fossil Quarry.
 We provide all the tools, instruction, and fossil-rich shale.
 You just need to find us in the mountains of Colorado.
 Reservations are not required for individuals, families, and groups of less than 20.

-Our summer season starts Memorial Day weekend and runs through Labor Day.
-The hours are 10:00 am to 5:00 pm daily including weekends and holidays.
 However, our hours are weather dependent.
 If the forecast calls for rain, we recommend calling or emailing us to confirm our hours.

 Normally an hour is plenty of time to find a few fossils and for kids and adults to have a great time fossil hunting.
 The time will go by quickly once you start finding fossils.
-Some people stay all day.

 We do take appointments during the off-season for groups.
 Please use our online inquiry form to contact us to make arrangements or contact us directly at 719 748-3275.